Create application groups

-Click the Add dropdown to display the application sources.
+Click the Add from the drop-down menu to display the application sources.

 This source cannot be selected if you selected any of the following:

 - App-V: Applications in App-V packages.
-When you select this source, a new page launches where you select the App-V server or the Application Library.
-From the resulting display, select the checkboxes of applications to add, and then click OK.
-For more information, see App-V. This source cannot be selected (or might not appear) if App-V is not configured for the Site.
+When you select this source, a new page launches where you select App-V server or Application Library.
+From the resulting display, select the check boxes of applications to add, and then click OK.
+For more information, see Deploy and deliver App-V applications.
+This source cannot be selected (or might not appear) if App-V is not configured for the site.

-As noted, certain entries in the Add dropdown will not be selectable if there is no valid source of that type.
-Sources that are incompatible are not listed at all (for example, you cannot add Application Groups to Application Groups, so that source is not listed when you create an Application Group).
+As noted, certain entries in the Add drop-down menu are not selectable if there is no valid source of that type.
+Sources that are incompatible are not listed at all (for example, you cannot add application groups to application groups, so that source is not listed when you create an application group).